 However, they did note that women who delayed pushing had slightly higher rates of hemorrhage and infection.

-In a related editorial in JAMA, Dr. Jeffrey D. Sperling and Dr. Dana R. Gossett from the University of California, San Francisco, said the recent study gave more context for risks and benefits of delayed pushing.
+In a related Dr. Jeffrey D. Sperling and Dr. Dana R. Gossett from the University of California, San Francisco, said the recent study gave more context for risks and benefits of delayed pushing.
 This information could help parents and doctors make and plan for the delivery.

 They pointed out that delayed pushing does not reduce the risk of cesarean delivery.
 But it also lengthens the duration of the second stage of labor without evidence of benefit to mother or infant, they wrote.